mskccpatiented/contentaudit/_posts/2012-10-29-selecting-a-reproductive-endocrinologist-fertility-center.md

 www.pennmedicine.org/fertility
 Call (215) 662-6100 (Madeline Aversa) and ask for an appointment with Dr. Clarisa Gracia.

-LONG ISLAND
+### Long Island
 Reproductive Specialists of NY
 2500 Nesconset Highway, Building 23
 Stony Brook, NY 11790
 www.rsofny.com
 Call (631) 553-5226 (Susan McGreevy)

-OTHER LOCATIONS
+### Other Locations
 If you want to find a reproductive endocrinologist/fertility in another region of the country:

 * Ask your local gynecologist or oncologist for a suggestion.
-* Search the “Fertility Resource Guide” in the Fertile Hope internet site at www.fertilehope.org.
+* Search the Fertility Resource Guide in the Fertile Hope internet site at www.fertilehope.org.
-* Search the “Find a Clinic” under “IVF Success Rate Reports” in the Society for Assisted Reproductive Technologies (SART) internet site at www.sart.org.
+* Search the Find a Clinic under IVF Success Rate Reports in the Society for Assisted Reproductive Technologies (SART) internet site at www.sart.org.

 Click each center listed to learn more.
-The “ART Data Report” has information about the center’s success rates.
+The ART Data Report has information about the centers success rates.
 Key things to look for are:
 - Total Cycles: This reports how many patients the center treated in the selected year.
-- Thawed Embryos from Non-Donor Oocytes: The “percentage of transfers resulting in live births” gives you some idea of success rates in patients with infertility using frozen embryos.
+- Thawed Embryos from Non-Donor Oocytes: The percentage of transfers resulting in live births gives you some idea of success rates in patients with infertility using frozen embryos.

 In deciding where to go, you may want to ask the following questions:

 * How many cancer patients do they treat each year?
 * Can they offer you the specific treatment(s) you are considering?
 Examples are embryo freezing, egg freezing, ovarian tissue freezing, donor eggs, donor embryos, donor sperm, or gestational carrier.
 * Can they see you within a few days if you will be starting cancer treatment?
 * Is the location feasible for you?
 You may have to go every day for 10-14 days.
-Do they work with LIVESTRONG’s Sharing Hope program?
+Do they work with LIVESTRONGs Sharing Hope program?
 This program offers discounted rates for eligible patients* .
-To find out if you are eligible and what is covered, select “Financial Assistance” in the internet site at www.fertilehope.org or call (866) 965-7205.
+To find out if you are eligible and what is covered, select Financial Assistance in the internet site at www.fertilehope.org or call (866) 965-7205.

 To learn more, please refer to the booklet Fertility and Cancer Treatment: Information for Women.

 For additional information and links to other resources, go to the MSKCC internet site at http://www.mskcc.org/mskcc/html/92039.cfm or speak to your doctor.

- Memorial Sloan-Kettering Cancer Center
-1275 York Avenue, New York, New York 10065
-, 2011

-2